Stair Spindles

 How far apart should stair spindles be?

-In the UK, stair spindles need to be installed close enough together that a 100mm sphere can’t pass between them.
+In the UK, staircase spindles need to be installed close enough together that a 100mm sphere can’t pass between them.
 Therefore, when you’re working out stair spindle spacing, the absolute maximum space between posts can be no more than 99mm.

 How many spindles do I need for my stairs?